mlynch/mlynch.github.com/_posts/2014-10-17-twitter-tips.markdown

 It's a tragedy because if done well, Twitter can be one of the best sources for *free*, *high quality* and *viral* traffic for your new product.

-While Twitter isn't right for every startup, depending on the target market it can a huge advantage for new startups just getting off the ground.
+While Twitter isn't right for every startup, depending on the target market it can be a huge advantage for new startups just getting off the ground.
+Here are some things to avoid, and some things to focus on:

 ##1.
 Don't spam